Best Electric Toothbrush for Kids

 The Dnsly, in particular, seems to have some potential design flaw as we more often than not ended up repeatedly pushing the button on the front while brushing.
 With four modes, this meant mode switching and turning it off before restarting in the mode we wanted, sometimes more than five button pushes to get back on track.
 The U-Type Ultrasonic Electric Toothbrush is one of the hardest to use as it had multiple modes that require numerous button pushes.
 We needed the manual to sort out which mode was which based on the color of the associated light.
 Keeping a manual on hand to determine if you are using the desired setting feels like a deal-breaker to us.

 Some brushes offer many bells and whistles, while others are more straightforward get the teeth clean machines.
-What kind of features and functions you need will depend on your brushing goals, but there are a few things we think are important and are things we encourage you to consider.
+What kind of features and functions you need will depend on your brushing goals, but we think a few things are important and are things we encourage you to consider.

-One of the most essential features, in our mind, is the automatic timer included with many of these products.
+An essential feature, in our mind, is the automatic timer included with many of these products.
 These timers are preset for two minutes, the teeth brushing time recommended by the American Dental Association (ADA).
 Some include pauses at 30 seconds to remind kids to keep brushing or change areas in their mouths, but all turn off automatically at two minutes.
-We love this feature because it keeps little ones on task and ensures they are brushing for the right amount of time to help ensure a good clean mouth.
+We love this feature because it keeps little ones on task and ensures they are brushing for the right amount of time to ensure a good clean mouth.
 A timer empowers little ones to take charge of their dental health and helps parents feel more comfortable that brushing is happening as it should.

 Other features were add ons or multiple mode settings on the brush.
 Some brushes came with replacement heads like the Vekkia Sonic Kids Electric Toothbrush and the Fairywill, while the Brusheeze comes with an extra brush head, a timer, stand, cup, and dust cover.
 We aren't sure how much action the modes will get on those brushes that include them, as most kids just want to brush and go, but if it appeals to you, it is something to consider.
 If features and add-ons are important to you, this might be something to explore, but to us, the most important is a timer and possibly additional brush heads.

-The name of any toothbrush game is to clean teeth and fight plaque.
-Electric toothbrushes have traditionally been marketed as being better at these objectives than standard toothbrushes, and sonic care, in particular, is supposed to get teeth cleaner.
-We tested each brush in this review for several months using a chewable dye that shows you where the plaque is.
+The name of the toothbrush game is to clean teeth and remove plaque.
+Electric toothbrushes have traditionally been marketed as being more productive at these objectives than standard toothbrushes, and sonic type brushes, in particular, are supposed to get teeth cleaner.
+We tested each brush in our lineup for several months using a chewable dye before brushing that shows you where the plaque is.
 Children chewed the dye, used the brushes, and we took before and after photos (before rinsing) to capture how much of the dye and plaque was removed during brushing.
 These tests provided the basis of our ranking for cleanliness and taking care of plaque.

-Overall, the sonic options all provided a far better clean than the non-sonic brushes, with the rechargeable brushes getting things the cleanest.
-Prolonged use of the Dnsly (before and after photos above) earned testers a clean bill of "no plaque" at their most recent dental exam after three months of use, selling us on the power of sonic care since this had never happened before.
+Overall, the sonic brushes all provided a far better clean than the non-sonic brushes, with the rechargeable options removing the most plaque.
+Prolonged use of the Dnsly (before and after photos above) earned testers a report of "no plaque" at their most recent dental exam after three months of continuous use, completely selling us on the power of sonic care as this had never happened before.
 The best at getting things clean in our tests includes the Dnsly, Philips, Oral-B, Vekkai, and the Brusheeze (a non-sonic option).

-The worst in the group was the U-Type Ultrasonic Electric Toothbrush, which showed virtually no change from the before (above left) and after (above right) photos.
-This test result left us concerned the brush may not offer acceptable performance with regard to removing plaque and getting teeth clean.
+The most disappointing of the group was the U-Type Ultrasonic Electric Toothbrush.
+This brush showed virtually no change from the before (above left) and after (above right) photos.
+This test result leaves us concerned the brush may not offer acceptable performance in regards to removing plaque and getting teeth clean.

-During testing over one month being used twice a day for the two-minute prescribed brushing time, none of the competitors ran out of battery life.
-We faithfully recharged all toothbrushes each night that came with a recharging ability, but those with disposable batteries all lasted for a minimum of a month and beyond.
+We used each brush twice a day for the ADA's two minutes brushing time for a month.
+During this time, none of the competitors ran out of battery life.
+We recharged the brushes each night that were rechargeable, but those with disposable batteries all survived for a minimum of a month.
 If changing batteries or committing to the repeated expense is a no-go, you should consider the rechargeable options.

-After extensive testing and review of top competitors, we were able to find out the insider details you need to know to find the best electric toothbrush for your child.
-Whether you want a sonic brush, an automatic timer, or something cute and engaging, we believe this lineup has something for you.
+After conducting exhaustive research and testing of top contenders, we discovered the insider information you need to determine which electric toothbrush is the best for your child.
+Whether you want a sonic brush, an automatic timer, or an option to get your little one excited about regular brushing, we believe this lineup has something for you.

 — Wendy Schmitz